awsdocs/amazon-vpc-user-guide/doc_source/VPC_NAT_Instance.md

 ### Launch a NAT instance using the command line<a name="launch-nat-instance-cli"></a>

 To launch a NAT instance into your subnet, use one of the following commands\.
-For more information, see [Access Amazon VPC](what-is-amazon-vpc.md#VPCInterfaces)\.
+For more information, see [Working with Amazon VPC](what-is-amazon-vpc.md#VPCInterfaces)\.
 You can use the AMI ID of the AMI that you configured to run as a NAT instance\.
 For information about how to create an AMI on Amazon Linux 2, see [Creating Amazon EBS\-backed AMIs ](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html)in the* Amazon EC2 User Guide for Linux Instances*\.
 + [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) \(AWS CLI\)
 + [New\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2Instance.html) \(AWS Tools for Windows PowerShell\)